Index of American Indian languages

 In war, Carib men either fired their bows and arrows or fought duels with heavy wooden clubs.

-Here is a website with pictures and more information about Native American weapons.
+Here is a website of Indian weapon pictures and information.

 What were Carib arts and crafts like?

 The Caribs are known for their reed basketry and gourd carvings.
 Some Carib communities also make pottery or shell jewelry.

 You can see some contemporary examples of Carib artwork at

 What other Native Americans did the Carib tribe interact with?

 The Caribs were warlike people.
 Different Carib bands fought often with each other to prove their bravery, and sometimes raided

 the settlements of neighboring tribes like the Arawaks.
 At other times, however,

 Carib tribes were more interested in trading with their neighbors than attacking them, and